nulogy/design-system/.github/pull_request_template.md

 ## Description

-**Include what change you're making, why, and link to any relevant JIRA issues**
+**Describe the change you're making, the motiviations behind it, and any thing else a reviewer may need to know to approve this PR.**

 ## Changes include

-- [ ] Bugfix (non-breaking change that solves an issue)
+- [ ] breaking change: a change that is not backwards-compatible and/or changes current functionality
-- [ ] New feature (non-breaking change that adds functionality)
+- [ ] fix: a non-breaking change that solves an issue
-- [ ] Breaking change (change that is not backwards-compatible and/or changes current functionality)
+- [ ] feature: a non-breaking change that adds functionality
-- [ ] Chore: contains no changes affecting the library, such as documentation or tests updates
+- [ ] chore: contains no changes affecting the library, such as documentation or test updates

-## Checklist
+## Feature checklist

-**Please check all that apply.**

-- [ ] Storybook updated with examples of new functionality 3ith variable and realistic data (ex: short and long text)
-- [ ] e2e tests added for component iterations
-- [ ] jest tests added for component API that may not be captured with storyshots (change handlers, renderers etc)
+- [ ] Appropriate tests have been added
-- [ ] Accessibility (includes relevant tags, keyboard functionality, colour contrast)

-## Before Merging

-- [ ] If a component was changed, the Chromatic check has run and been approved
+- [ ] Documentation has been updated
-- [ ] Tested storybook deployment preview
-- [ ] Tested docs deployment preview
+- [ ] Accessibility has been considered